Chiangrai United F.C.: Second Division and top flight promotion (2010–2016)

-In 2016, Chiangrai United made a deal with Jarken Group to the strong brand and initiating a holistic marketing strategy which included business development and strengthening management structures to promote a positive image of the Chiangrai United Sports Passions as a brand to make Chiangrai United become professional and sustainable.
-The strategy for this deal is to design to promote Chaing Rai United to become the big name club in Thailand.
+In 2016, Chiangrai United made a deal with Jarken Group, initiating a holistic marketing strategy which included business development and strengthening management structures to promote a positive image of the Chiangrai United Sports Passions as a brand to make Chiangrai United become professional and sustainable.
+The strategy for this deal is to design to promote Chaingrai United to become the big name club in Thailand.

+Tasting success with major honours (2017–2022)

-2017 & 2018 – FA Cup winners
+Back-to-back Thai FA Cup winners (2017–2018)

-In 2017, the club continued to make agreements with sponsors to improve the club's professional image and attract Tanaboon Kesarat.
-They also secured players such as; Vander Luiz, Felipe Azevedo, Henrique Silva.

-Under Brazilian coach Alexandre Gama, The Beetles was victorious in the 2017 FA Cup Final with Bangkok United.
-This proved to be a case of redemption for Chiangrai as winning the first piece of silverware in club-history, three days after losing to Muangthong United in the League Cup final.
+In 2017, Chiangrai United continued to make agreements with sponsors to improve the club's professional image and attract Tanaboon Kesarat.
+They also secured Brazilian players such as; Vander Luiz, Felipe Azevedo, Henrique Silva.
+Under Brazilian head coach Alexandre Gama, Chiangrai United was victorious in the 2017 Thai FA Cup final after defeating Bangkok United 4–2.
+This proved to be a case of redemption for Chiangrai United as winning the first piece of silverware in club-history, three days after losing to Muangthong United in the 2017 Thai League Cup final.

-In 2018, the club attracted Lee Yong-Rae and Bill.

-Chiangrai defeated the 2017 Liga 1 runners-up Bali United 3–2 in a qualifying preliminary round 2 and losing the 2017 Chinese Super League to runners-up Shanghai SIPG 1–0 in a qualifying play-offs round for the AFC Champions League group stages.
+Chiangrai United than qualified to the 2018 AFC Champions League qualication phase where they defeated Indonesian club Bali United 3–2 in a preliminary round 2 before going on to lose against Chinese club Shanghai SIPG 1–0 in a final play-offs round for the AFC Champions League group stages.

-In 2018 FA Cup Final, The Beetles weathered certain things Thai League 1 winners Buriram United could hurl at them at Supachalasai Stadium to record a 3–2 victory, a hat-trick by Bill.